Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/host_eval.md

   }
 ```

 * From the above code, you can see that the compute score requires one memory access to  `profile_weights`, one accumulation and one multiplication operation.

 * The memory accesses are random in each loop iteration, because you do not know the word ID accessed   in each consecutive word of the document.

 * The size of `profile_weights` array is 128 MB and is placed in FPGA DDR.
 Non-sequential accesses to   DDR are big performance bottlenecks.
 Since accesses to the `profile_weights` array are random and     since this function takes only about 11% of the total running time, we can run this function on the   CPU.
 If this function is implemented on the FPGA, the accesses to this array can slow down the         performance while computing the score, so you can keep this function on CPU.

- Based on above code inspection, you will only offload Compute Hash and Output Flags code section on     FPGA.
+  Based on this analysis of the algorithm, you will only offload Compute Hash and Output Flags code     section on FPGA.

 ## Run the Application on the FPGA

 When the Compute Hash & Output Flags code section is implemented in the FPGA, the FPGA returns a byte for each input document word received, indicating if the word is present in the search array.
-In an optimal implementation, you can process 16 32-bit input document words in parallel because the maximum data width read from the FPGA is 512-bits, computing an output for 16 words in every clock cycle.
-This parallelization factor (reading 16 parallel document words and thus more compute in parallel) can be modified.
-In this tutorial, a parallelization factor of 8 is used.
-After offloading the `MumurHash2` function on FPGA, you see the following results.
+In this  implementation, we are processing 8 32-bit input document words in parallel computing hash and output flags for 8 words in every clock cycle.
+After offloading the compute hash and output flags code section on FPGA, you see the following results.

 ```
 --------------------------------------------------------------------